MicrosoftDocs/windows-dev-docs/windows-apps-src/globalizing/using-mrt-for-converted-desktop-apps-and-games.md

 ---

 <h1>Migrating legacy resources to the Windows 10 resource management platform</h1>
-<font size="smaller">With a focus on localization for Centennial apps and AAA games</font>

 <h2>Executive Summary</h2>
 Win32 applications are often localized into different languages, expanding their total addressable market<sup>1</sup>.
 There are many ways to localize traditional Win32 applications, but Windows 8 introduced a [new resource-management system](https://msdn.microsoft.com/en-us/library/windows/apps/jj552947.aspx) (referred to as "MRT" in this document<sup>2</sup>)